AshQTan/testing.github.io/README.md

-# Linjat
+# Asphodel (built from Linjat)

-A puzzle game, which started as a substrate for experimenting with procedural puzzle generation but ended up kind of fun to play.
+A game intended for use in a scientific study.
+All credit goes to the creator of linjat:
 Playable version at https://linjat.snellman.net/